Access the Audio Read version of this article directly on Spotify for Podcasters.

 "The 2022 IPCC report is clear: the planet is set to reach the 1.5ºC level within the next two decades, and only the most drastic cuts in carbon emissions will help prevent an environmental disaster. "

 The 2022 IPCC report is clear: the planet is set to reach the 1.5ºC level within the next two decades, and only the most drastic cuts in carbon emissions will help prevent an environmental disaster.
 Alarming facts like these could make one feel discouraged, especially when one does not work for Big Oil, but there is still a long list of ‘small things’ we can all do to reduce our carbon footprint and environmental impact.
 Starting with choosing retailers who give back, help us reduce waste, fight off fast consumerism and carefully choose the materials and ingredients they choose for their products.

-We’ve compiled a list of responsible retailers and brands you can choose from in the UK - businesses that support communities and respect the Earth everyday, letting you shop ethically and sustainably for most of your needs - from fashion to beauty, homeware, gifts and everything in between.
+We’ve compiled a list of responsible retailers and brands you can choose from in the UK - businesses that support communities and respect the Earth everyday - and not just for Earth Day - letting you shop ethically and sustainably for most of your needs - from fashion to beauty, homeware, gifts and everything in between.